110 Boerum Place, Brooklyn: Luxury Condo Living Redefined in Cobble Hill

 110 Boerum Place Offering Plan Insights

-The offering plan was approved in September 2025, which means that all of the details are public.
+The offering plan was approved in September 2025, so all the details are public.
 There will be 21 residences in the building, and they will all be quite sizeable and expensive.
-There is one one-bedroom on the first floor, but the rest are at least 1,400 square feet.
+As of late October 2025, they are already selling these units, and multiple are in contract.
+If you are interested in purchasing, reach out soon- many of these will never hit the public market.

 Estimated monthly taxes on a 2-bedroom are roughly $2,000 - $3,000.